-Traditionally Red Beans and Rice was a popular Creole meal served on Mondays using leftover pork bones from Sunday’s dinner.
+Traditionally Red Beans and Rice was a popular Creole meal served on Mondays using leftover pork bones from Sunday's dinner.
 This slow cooking meal could linger on the stove while the women went about their day.
 Today this boldly seasoned dish remains popular due to its rich meaty flavor and inexpensive ingredients.
 Rather than using ham, serving red beans and rice with sausage has become increasingly common.
-I’ve previously published a traditional Dutch Oven style recipe, which I humbly believe to be the best Red Beans and Rice recipe online, as well as my own homemade creole seasoning.
+I've previously published a traditional Dutch Oven style recipe, which I humbly believe to be the best Red Beans and Rice recipe online, as well as my own homemade creole seasoning.

 Do I Have to Soak Beans?

 No. Typically recipes call for soaking dry red beans overnight prior to cooking, however, this is not necessary.
 I never plan enough in advance to soak the beans in the refrigerator overnight prior to making red beans and rice.
 You can simply cook the beans in the Instant Pot a few minutes longer and they will turn out perfectly tender.

 How to Make Instant Pot Red Beans and Rice

 Spoiler Alert: You need an Instant Pot for this recipe.
 The Instant Pot turns this all day cooking session into less than an hour.

 There a few problems with a lot of the Instant Pot Red Beans and Rice recipes online that I hope to help you avoid.
 First of all, any recipe that tells you to throw in the vegetables and sausage right away with the beans is helping you make baby food.
 Seriously, I tried it.
 Your vegetables will be limp mush, and your sausage takes on the texture of a toasted marshmallow.
 Not good.